Skip to main content

 aws ec2 create-volume --size 100 --volume-type gp3

-• Provides raw storage volumes attached to compute instances
+• Provides raw storage volumes attached to compute instances at the block level

-• optimal for databases and transactional workloads requiring low latency and high IOPS.
+• Optimal for databases and transactional workloads requiring low latency and high IOPS

 More in Cloud Computing